Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 In this post, you’ll find our complete backpacking gear list.
 This list stays relatively the same whether we’re going on a weekend or multi-week trip, so it can apply to most backpacking trips.

-Additionally, we offer suggestions for a mix of gear including budget items, lightweight and ultralight options, as well as the tried and true gear that makes it into our own packs.
+Additionally, we offer suggestions for a mix of gear, including budget items, lightweight and ultralight options, and the tried-and-true gear that makes it into our own packs.

 Our Backpacking Checklist